lena-voita/good-translation-wrong-in-context/README.md

 ## When a Good Translation is Wrong in Context

-This is the official repo for the ACL 2019 paper ["When a Good Translation is Wrong in Context: Context-Aware Machine Translation Improves on Deixis, Ellipsis, and Lexical Cohesion"](https://www.aclweb.org/anthology/P19-1116).
+This is the official repo for the ACL 2019 paper ["When a Good Translation is Wrong in Context: Context-Aware Machine Translation Improves on Deixis, Ellipsis, and Lexical Cohesion"](https://www.aclweb.org/anthology/P19-1116) and the EMNLP19 paper ["Context-Aware Monolingual Repair for Neural Machine Translation"]().

 Training data is [here](https://www.dropbox.com/s/5drjpx07541eqst/acl19_good_translation_wrong_in_context.zip?dl=0), consistency test sets for the evaluation of the discourse phenomena used in the paper are [here](./consistency_testsets).